mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 It was by far the simplest of the lot, but it was also the most efficient.
 Like elegant code, it communicated the essential idea and eliminated everything else.

-# Working with a cartoonist
+# How I worked with my cartoonist

 ## Thinking up concepts